OpenNews/srccon-product/attendees.md

 ## Participation tips!

 SRCCON events are highly participatory and inclusive, with programs built around listening and sharing.
 None of us knows everything, but together we know a lot.
+Prior SRCCON participants shared tips of their own on [our attendee info sharing document](https://etherpad.opennews.org/p/SRCCONPRODUCT2020), which also includes an in-progress list of attendees.

 Here are a few principles that can help you make the most of this event: